Pedro Paulet: Veracity

 Paulet's work was accepted by some prominent experts in rocketry, but it was not independently verified.
 Russian aviation writer Aleksander B. Sherschevsky supported Paulet, saying "The advent of the space age became a reality with the development of the propulsion engine and spacecraft designed and built by the Peruvian Pedro Paulet between 1899 and 1903."
 Max Valier stated that Paulet's rocket engine had "amazing power" and that "the work of the Peruvian Paulet is most important for present projects leading to rocket ships, for it proved for the first time, in contrast to powder rockets burning only a few seconds, that by using liquid propellants, the construction of a rocket motor functioning for periods of hours would be feasible."
 Some of the principal founders of NASA recognized Paulet as an inspiration according to BBC News.

-In 1965, Hermann Oberth would describe Paulet as a pioneer in rocketry.
-Frederick I. Ordway III and Wernher von Braun studied the veracity of Paulet's work during the 1960s.
-Von Braun wrote that Paulet "is reputed to have experimented with a small, 5-pound rocket motor between 1895 and 1897", though von Braun noted that Paulet "would probably have gone unnoticed" without Scherschevsky's support.
+Early doubts

-James H. Wyld would state that "the validity of his claim may be rather doubtful, but it is interesting, nevertheless, ...
-Paulet's device appears to have been the earliest example of a so-called bipropellant rocket motor ...
-His use of nitrogen peroxide as oxidizer also foreshadowed certain modern propellants such as nitric acid, and the set-up of his test stand was quite similar to types used in later years."
-German science writer Willy Ley was one of the first people to express skepticism of Paulet and stated that "The doubts are obviously correct" in Grundriss einer Geschichte der Rakete, strongly criticizing Scherschevsky, calling him "lazy by nature" and "in favor of the Soviet government", stating that he "uncritically put hearsay into some of his articles, and into his one and only book."
-Liquid propellant chemist John D. Clark also raised doubts about Paulet's nineteenth century experiments.
+German science writer Willy Ley was one of the first people to express skepticism of Paulet and stated that "The doubts are obviously correct" in Grundriss einer Geschichte der Rakete.
+He also strongly criticized Scherschevsky, calling him "lazy by nature", stating that he "uncritically put hearsay into some of his articles, and into his one and only book."

+James H. Wyld was more cautious, saying that "Paulet did not publish an account of his work until 1927, in an obscure news article in [..]
+"El Commercio" [sic], so that the validity of his claim may be rather doubtful".